shayc/open-board-editor/README.md

 # Open-Board Editor

-A progressive web app for editing and viewing [Open Board Format](https://www.openboardformat.org/) (OBF) files.
-OBF files are used within [AAC](https://en.wikipedia.org/wiki/Augmentative_and_alternative_communication) applications to help non-verbal people (with Autism, ALS, etc.) to communicate with others by clicking on pictures to produce speech and sound.
+A progressive web app for editing and viewing [Open Board Format](https://www.openboardformat.org/) files.
+OBF files are used within [AAC](https://en.wikipedia.org/wiki/Augmentative_and_alternative_communication) applications to help non-verbal people with speech impairments (Autism, ALS, etc.) to communicate with others by activating buttons to produce speech and sound.

+## Warning: Not Ready for Production.

+If you're looking for a production ready, battle-tested AAC web app, you should checkout [Cboard](https://github.com/cboard-org/cboard) instead.

 ## Features